 John Ong will serve as a speaker for the Civil Collaborative Practice Training seminar sponsored by the North Carolina Bar Association Dispute Resolution Section and Construction Law Section.
 The seminar will review the principles of Collaborative Practice, an alternative to dispute resolution that is designed to be private and cost effective.… Read More

 Two Cranfill Sumner & Hartzog LLP (CSH Law) attorneys in its Raleigh and Wilmington offices were recognized by Business North Carolina magazine as part of the magazine’s Legal Elite program.
 Daniel Katzenbach, an attorney in the Raleigh office, was recognized for Construction Law, and John Martin of the Wilmington office was recognized for Litigation.… Read More

-John Ong and Matt Lilly obtained a jury verdict in favor of the defense.
-Plaintiff alleged that a Table Saw manufactured… Read More
+John Ong and a former CSH Law attorney obtained a jury verdict in favor of the defense.
+Plaintiff alleged that a… Read More

 “Dance Your Own Dance—Negotiating Skills and Techniques” will be presented today by John Ong, Cranfill Sumner & Hartzog LLP’s Vice Chair of the Construction Law Practice Group.… Read More